 const jobs = await spider.page.extract(

-"Extract all visible job listings with title, location, salary range, and posted date as a JSON array"
+"Extract all visible job listings with title, location, salary range, and posted date"

 );